Call

 how long should emergency lights stay on?

 As a business owner or site manager, you’ll no doubt be familiar with the importance of emergency lighting.
 But what’s unclear for some is just how long emergency lights should stay on.
-In this post, we’ll provide the all-important answers when it comes to emergency situations and testing.

 How long should emergency lights stay on in an emergency?